As Coronavirus continues to impact life across the UK (and, indeed, the world), we thought you might appreciate an update from a vaping perspective.

 #COVID2019italia Open #vapeshops now!
 I think it is wrong to deprive smokers of the possibility of #switching to less harmful and even more unfair products to let thousands of #vapers move to smoke.
 We must guarantee access to alternative tools to quit smoking. @notizie_web1— Riccardo Polosa (@RiccardoPolosa) March 12, 2020

-The protests had a result, with shops being re-opened just two days later.
+The protests had the desired result, with shops being re-opened just two days later.

 It’s certainly a difficult choice to make.